-When it is determined that there is no vehicle ahead inside the selected following gap, then the vehicle speed will increase to the set speed.
+When it is determined that there is no vehicle ahead or the vehicle ahead is beyond the selected following gap, then the vehicle speed will increase to the set speed.

 The speedometer reading can be displayed in either English or metric units.
-See Instrument Cluster on page 5-8.
+See Instrument Cluster on page 5-10.
 The increment value used depends on the units displayed.